davezuko/flux-introduction/README.md

 The dispatcher is essentially a central routing system that forwards actions on to stores.
 But wait, why don't the actions just communicate directly with the store?
 Wouldn't that be easier?
 Great question, lad (or ladette)!

   1. That would couple the action way too tightly to the store.
 And what happens when you want to communicate with multiple stores?
 By keeping them separated, you can dispatch actions freely without having to be aware of the other half of the implementation.
-  2. Using a dispatcher (in certain Flux implementations) allows stores to declare dependencies on other stores, so actions can be handled in a specific order.
+  2. Using a dispatcher allows stores to declare dependencies on other stores, so actions can be dispatched in a specific order.
   3. Funneling all actions through a single point allows for central logging, debugging, and centralizes events that affect application state.
 Without a central system, there's no easy way to reliably track these actions.

 ### Immutability

 Let's approach this from the perspective of the the canonical Todo application.
-Think of how it's been written in the past, where your list of todos might start off as an empty array that gets pushed/popped/filtered over time.
+Think of how it's generally been written in the past, where your collection of todos might start off as an empty array that gets pushed/popped over time.

 ```js
 const todos = [];